usc-isi-i2/table-linker/README.md

 ### [`score-using-embedding`](#command_score-using-embedding)` [OPTIONS]`

-The `score-using-embedding` use pre-computed embedding vectors to score (rank) candidates.
-The source pre-computed embeddings can be a tsv file, or an elasticsearch server.
+The `score-using-embedding` command uses pre-computed embedding vectors to score (rank) candidates.
+The source of the pre-computed embeddings can be a tsv file, or an Elasticsearch server.

+If both tsv file and elasticsearch server are provided, the tsv is tried first then the Elasticsearch server.
+Embedding vectors hits from the Elasticsearch server are append to the tsv file.

 Currently, thre is only one strategy for ranking: